The Service section of the Award encourages young people to volunteer their time to and understand the benefits of this service to their community.

-Assessment is undertaken by a suitably experienced and/or qualified Assessor (Volunteer#) who has been nominated by the Award Unit or identified by the Participant, and approved by their Award Leader, on behalf of the Award Unit.
+Assessment is undertaken by a suitably experienced and/or qualified Assessor (Volunteer#) who has been nominated by the Award Centre or identified by the Participant, and approved by their Award Leader, on behalf of the Award Centre.
 Please note that the selected Voluntary Service activity may require Assessors to be qualified or registered with a relevant club, institution or accredited

 In most circumstances an Assessor should not be an immediate family member.